Psalms – Chapter 22

 Reflection for Today

-Psalms Chapter 22 presents themes of prayer, praise, and the full range of human emotion before God that Catholic tradition has long cherished. the Psalms are the prayer book of the Church, prayed daily in the Liturgy of the Hours (CIC 2585-2589).
-The teaching that God invites us to bring all our emotions to Him remains as relevant today as when first written.
+St. Augustine and other Fathers of the Church meditated on texts like this one, seeing in them instruction for the spiritual life. the Psalms are the prayer book of the Church, prayed daily in the Liturgy of the Hours (CIC 2585-2589).
+The passage calls believers to grasp that God invites us to bring all our emotions to Him.

 💡Catholic Reflection • Church Teachings